 Liczbinski was the third member of Philadelphia's 6,600-member police force to be shot to death by robbers in the last two years.

-The department is still healing from the fatal shooting of Officer Chuck Cassidy last Oct.
+The department is still healing from the fatal shooting of Officer Chuck Cassidy on Oct.
 31 at a Dunkin Donuts in West Oak Lane.
 Cassidy was shot in the head as he interrupted a robbery.
-He died the next day at Einstein Medical Center.
+He died the next day at Albert Einstein Medical Center.

-In 2006, Officer Gary Skerski was fatally shot in the neck with a shotgun while responding to a robbery in the city's Frankford section.
+In 2006, Officer Gary Skerski was fatally wounded in the neck with a shotgun while responding to a robbery in the city's Frankford section.

 Nutter declared a 30-day period of mourning for Liczbinski and requested that all flags in the city be lowered to half-staff during that time.